sunshine69/ansible-role-ec2-volumes-management/README.md

 Requirements
 ------------

+- `aws_account_id` - Required - The account id that you want to scan for objects.

 - `aws_profile_account` - Optional

   If you run without supplying the variable `profile` and `region` it will use a role